-PRM may award additional direct assistance funding to be administered by resettlement agency headquarters throughout their network to supplement the per capita grant according to factors that may vary geographically such as cost of living, housing, and additional caseload vulnerabilities.
+PRM may award additional direct assistance funding to be administered by the resettlement agency national management office throughout their network to supplement the per capita grant according to factors that may vary geographically such as cost of living, housing, and additional caseload vulnerabilities.
 This assistance should focus on unmet needs and not duplicate or supplant programs available under any other Federal source of funding.

-The Bureau intends to fund affiliate R&P administrative costs and R&P Program national management costs according to separately negotiated and approved budgets based on the applicant's sponsorship capacity.
+The Bureau intends to fund R&P Program national management costs according to separately negotiated and approved budgets based on the applicant's sponsorship assurance capacity.

-As in previous years, applicants should base their placement plans provided to PRM in response to this funding opportunity on the capacity of their network of local affiliates, which will have consulted with resettlement partners in their communities in order to assess the capacity of the state, local community(ies), and affiliate to ensure that sufficient capacity exists to resettle the proposed caseload.
+Applicants should base their placement plans provided to PRM in response to this funding opportunity on the capacity of their network of local affiliates, which will need to have consulted with resettlement partners in their communities in order to assess the capacity of the state, local community(ies), and affiliate to ensure that sufficient capacity exists to resettle the proposed caseload.
 As part of this assessment, PRM expects that, to the extent possible, applicants will communicate and coordinate closely with other resettlement agencies proposing to place refugees in the same geographic area to ensure state and local partners are well-informed and consulted regarding the combined caseload being proposed among all local affiliates.

-3. Refugee Caseload Assignment
+Refugee Caseload Assignment